What are the BEST bird feeders that prevent starlings?

 #7.
 Peanut Wreath

-Songbird Essentials Peanut Wreath Buy Now/View Price
+Songbird Essentials Peanut Wreath View Today's Price

 As their name suggests, peanut wreaths are used to hold peanuts that are STILL in their shell.
-This feeder style is particularly attractive to Blue Jays, who love to take a peanut and fly away to consume privately.
+This feeder style is particularly attractive to Blue Jays, who love to take a peanut and fly away to consume it privately.

 This feeder prevents starlings because they are not able to crack open peanuts!
 Just take a look at their bill and you will see it’s designed mostly for catching and eating insects.
 The hard shell of a peanut is way too hard for them to break inside.